SamVerschueren/listr/readme.md

 tasks.run();
 ```

-This feature is usefull for tasks with user-input.
-The user-input is always gobbled up, when the listr-update-renderer is not in suspend-mode.
+The `suspendUpdateRenderer` option is useful for tasks which receive user input while running, as without it the input will be ignored by the renderer.

 ## Custom renderers